nvaws/labs/SAA-Lab03.md

 ![](https://github.com/ashydv/aws-labs/blob/master/images/lambda.PNG)

-1. A user uploads an object to the source bucket in Amazon S3 (object-created event).
+1. An end user uploads a picture (.png or .jpg) on the application.
+The application stores that image to an S3 bucket.
 2. Amazon S3 detects the object-created event.
-3. Amazon S3 publishes the s3:ObjectCreated:\* event to AWS Lambda by invoking the Lambda function and passing event data as a function parameter.
+3. Amazon S3 publishes the s3:ObjectCreated event to AWS Lambda, invoking the Lambda function and passing event data as a function parameter.
 4. AWS Lambda executes the Lambda function by assuming the execution role that you specified at the time you created the Lambda function.
 5. The Lambda function knows the source bucket name and object key name from the event data that it received.
-6. The Lambda function reads the object and creates a thumbnail using graphics libraries, and saves it to the target bucket.
+6. The Lambda function reads the object and creates a thumbnail using graphics libraries and saves it to the target bucket.

 **AWS Resources Required:** - You will have to create the following Amazon S3, Lambda, and IAM
     resources in your account to accomplish this lab.